Quenched Kitaev Chain: Analogous model of Gravitational Collapse: Acknowledgement

 \section{Acknowledgement}

 The authors thank Soumya Bera and Swastik Bhattacharya for discussions.
+The authors thank Nicholas Sedlmayr for email communications and comment about the previous draft of the manuscript.
 SB was supported by Inspire fellowship of DST, Government of India.
 Research of KL is supported by DST-INSPIRE Faculty Fellowship of the Government of India.
-Research of SS is funded by DST-Max Planck Partner Group on Cosmology and Gravity and IRCC Seed Grant.
+Research of SS is funded by DST-Max Planck Partner Group on Cosmology and Gravity and SERB CORE-Research Grant.